 Tropical Storm Barry: Coast Guard rescues 12 trapped on remote Louisiana island

-A dozen people stranded on a remote Louisiana island by Tropical Storm Barry were rescued by the U.S. Coast Guard, according to a report Saturday.
+A dozen people stranded on a remote Louisiana island by Tropical Storm Barry are being rescued by the U.S. Coast Guard.

 The rescue was carried out on Isle de Jean Charles, a Terrebonne Parish community that was cut off by rising water from the storm.
 Isle de Jean Charles is about two hours south of New Orleans.